-Overall, all NWDA feasibility reports are succinct summaries of the proposed inter-basin water transfers.
-They have similar structures and level of detail and represent, effectively, the only source of publicly available technical information on the proposed transfers.
-As such, these reports are very valuable.
+Overall, all NWDA feasibility reports are succinct summaries of the proposed interbasin water transfers.
+They have similar structures and levels of detail, and represent, effectively, the only source of publicly available technical information on the proposed transfers.
+As such, they are very valuable.

-At the same time however, they all share similar shortcomings.
-The information presented remains limited and it is not possible to judge the quality of the data used.
-Environmental aspects and impacts of the proposed projects are only generally described and, are primarily related to the submergence area associated with the new reservoirs and the resettlement of the population affected.
-It is clear that no provision is made for the instream ecological releases from either existing or planned reservoirs.
-If a proposed link is to flood or otherwise affect existing wildlife sanctuaries, the latter are expected to be relocated / compensated, implying their relatively low importance.
+At the same time, they have similar shortcomings.
+The information presented remains limited and it is not possible to judge about the quality of the data used.
+Environmental aspects and impacts of the proposed projects are only generally described and are primarily related to the submergence area associated with new reservoirs and to resettlement of the population affected.
+It is clear that no provision is made for in-stream ecological releases from either existing or planned reservoirs.
+If a proposed link is to flood or otherwise affect existing wildlife sanctuaries, the latter are expected to be relocated/compensated, implying their relatively low importance.
 The general comments on environmental impacts make no reference to the link/site in question and cite no supporting studies.
-In addition, the technical aspects of certain links need more clarity.
-For example, the Bedti-Varada link does not seem to be justified from the hydropower angle (as it will produce far less energy than the amount used to transfer the water).
-Links starting from lower Godavari include the construction of a new Inchampali reservoir, which is designed to have a very low ratio of live to gross storage, making it a huge evaporation tank.
-The entire complex of inter- basin water transfers is driven by significant irrigation expansion that extends into the year 2050.
-At the same time, it is not entirely clear where this new land for irrigation expansion is located, because most of the proposed 'new' irrigated land in the Krishna and Godavari basins is likely to be irrigated already (H. Turral, IWMI, pers. comm.).
-The approach can however, benefit more from more integrated, basin-wide water resources planning.
+Technical aspects of some links need more clarity.
+For example, Bedti-Varada link does not seem to be justified from the hydropower angle (as it will produce far less energy than that used to get the water to it).
+Links starting from the Lower Godavari include the construction of a new Inchampalli Reservoir, which is designed to have a very low ratio of live to gross storage. making it a huge evaporation tank.
+The entire complex of interbasin water transfers is driven by significant irrigation expansion which extends to 2050.
+At the same time, it is not entirely clear where this new land for irrigation expansion is located because most of the proposed "new" irrigated land in the Krishna and Godavari basins is likely to be irrigated already (H. Turral, IWMI, pers. comm.).
+The approach can benefit more from a more integrated, basin-wide water resources planning.
 At present, water is planned to be transferred from the upper parts of the Krishna Basin, while at the same time other links will deliver water into the Krishna downstream.
-The reported low benefit / cost (B/C) ratio of certain projects is also noteworthy.
-For example, the Almatti - Pennar and Polawaram - Vijayavada links both have the B/C ratio of around 1.2, which makes the effectiveness of these links questionable.
-Finally, the methods by which water availability for the transfers were calculated require comment and are discussed in the next section.
+The reported low Benefit-Cost (B/C) ratio of some projects is also noteworthy.
+For example, Alamatti-Pennar and Polavaram-Vijayawada links have a B/C ratio of around 1.2 each, which makes the effectiveness of these links questionable.
+Finally, the methods by which water availability for the transfers was calculated require some comment and are discussed in the next section.

-How Much Water is Actually Available for Transfers?
+How Much Water Is Actually Available for Transfers?

-A Summary of the 'Official' Water Resources Planning Method
+A Summary of the "Official" Water Resources Planning Method

 The methodology that the NWDA is using in planning water transfers is essentially the same for all links and is described in abbreviated form in every individual feasibility report.
-It is important to attempt to spell out this method here because the NRLP has been criticized for not describing the basis on which the assessment of water availability and identification of surplus and deficient river basins have been made.
-This is a misconception, because the issue is not so much that the assessment is unclear, but rather whether it is entirely appropriate given the scale of transfers.
-The overall planning approach includes several sequential steps:
+It is important to attempt to spell it out here because the NRLP has been criticized for not describing the basis on which the assessment of water availability and identification of surplus and deficient river basins have been made.
+This is a misconception because the issue is not so much that it is unclear, but rather whether it is entirely appropriate given the scale of transfers.
+The overall planning approach includes several sequential steps.